certbot/certbot/docs/using.rst

-For instance, you may want to create a certificate using the webroot_ plugin for authentication and the apache_ plugin for installation, perhaps because you use a proxy or CDN for SSL and only want to secure the connection between them and your origin server.
+For instance, you may want to create a certificate using the webroot_ plugin for authentication and the apache_ plugin for installation, perhaps because you use a proxy or CDN for HTTPS and only want to secure the connection between them and your origin server.

 ::